 3. Wayne Willis, Jeff Hackett & Larry Fariss with "The Ball."

 6. The Chapel Model.
 (Model and photo courtesy of Kevin Kertz, from the SABA web site)

-Dallas Area Dark Ages Party
+DFW Area Dark Ages Party

 Bill Murray: To mirror the Dark Ages Party held annually in Washington DC, and to commemorate the Dark Ages Parties we had in yester-year to brighten up those dreary, dark, wet, cold days at USAFA after Christmas leave, for the last few years, the Dallas-Area 75ers have had a little party at the Salt Grass Steak House!
 So fun to see everyone and hear about how our classmates are slowly transitioning to a retired life-style!